broisnischal/react-num-counter/README.md

 | child     | "+"   | 100- , 2000*, "-", "*" |
 | offset    | null  | 5 // increments by 5   |
 | seperate  | null  | "," - 10,900           |

+The development of TypeScript Version already have started !

 ##### License ISC